Page cover

 The Subscribe func expects the topic ID (assigned by Excel), subject and additional parameters.
 Most important is the setResult callback that ensures a new value is written to the correct topic.

 Plugins must respect the context ctx passed by the runtime, and terminate when it is cancelled.
-This ensures that values cease to be produced when the subscribe cells are deleted.
+This ensures that values cease to be produced when the subscribe cells are de

 setResult plugin.SendFunc) error {